 12) Most Commonwealth countries have similar constitutional histories, hence, they have a similar political system as well.
 Most of these nations practice common law.
 Additionally, most of them have the bicameral Westminster system of parliamentary democracy.

-13) The Commonwealth Secretariat was established in 1965, this is the body which governs the Commonwealth, it oversees cooperation and facilitates consultation between the Commonwealth nations.
+13) The Commonwealth Secretariat was established in 1965, this is the body that governs the Commonwealth, it oversees cooperation and facilitates consultation between the Commonwealth nations.

 14) The Commonwealth is different from other bodies, it has no constitutional laws.
 The nations are just bound together by common economical interests, shared traditions and experiences.
 However, they have no formal obligations towards each other